 Furthermore, our hope is that the titles of these classes and the content of these classes feel less like high school and more like life.
 And that they're more relatable and more interesting to the students right off the bat.
 There's a wide variety of choices because we've made a lot of classes because our faculty have lots and lots of interests.

 But for a skill-based course, that's definitely not the idea.
-The idea is instead that students do more of their own work, do more of their own thinking.
-The idea is not to have to memorize, but rather to engage in coursework and course activities that convey and ask us to practice a set of skills.
+The idea is instead that students do more of their own work and do more of their own thinking.
+The idea is not to have to memorize but rather to engage in coursework and course activities that convey and ask us to practice a set of skills.